vufind-org/learning-vufind-book/source/installv.rst

 The “version control” portion of “distributed version control” refers to Git’s primary function: tracking changes in software over time.
 As programmers add or change functionality, they “commit” these changes to Git’s history.
 This makes it possible to look back through the development of the software, identifying which programmers made which changes and reading their explanations of why those changes were made.
 When bugs are found, this makes it possible to identify which versions are affected.
 When mistakes are made, it is possible to roll them back.
 The software also supports multiple “branches” containing the code in different states of development; by “checking out” a branch, a Git user can instantly change the files on their disk to reflect a particular version of the code.
 Branches allow developers to work on multiple features at the same time, and test them independently; when work on a branch is completed, it can be “merged” back into the “master” branch, where the latest version of the code resides.
 When the code is deemed stable enough for an official release, the appropriate Git commit can be “tagged” with a version number, and these tags can be “checked out” just like branches, making it possible to quickly switch between different versions of the software for the purposes of testing and upgrading.

 The “distributed” part of “distributed version control” refers to the fact that every user of Git creates their own “clone” or “fork” of the software repository that they are working with.
-They end up a full copy of all of the history and changes, to which they can add their own commits, branches and tags.
+They end up with a full copy of all of the history and changes, to which they can add their own commits, branches and tags.
 This is a significant difference from earlier version control systems like Subversion, which relied on a single shared server to hold all of the change history, which made it more difficult for large groups of developers to work independently of one another.
 Git comes with tools for “pushing” and “pulling” changes between repositories, so users can work independently with their local repositories without having to worry about what others are doing, and then they can share their work “upstream” when it is in an appropriately polished state.

 2.3.1.2 Installing VuFind with Git
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^